Linus4/eldritchinstinct/eldritch-instinct-srd.md

 Occasionally you will want an element of randomness (e.g. the weather, looking for specific items, etc.).
 In these situations, roll 1d6.
 A roll of 4 or more generally favors the players.
 A roll of 3 or under tends to mean bad luck for the PCs or their allies.

+### Tension Pool

+This procedure is from [The Angry DM’s blog](theangrygm.com/definitive-tension-pool/).

+Place a container (the Tension Pool) on the table and keep six d6 (Tension Dice) nearby.

+When an investigator does something that takes **time**, like observing patrolling patterns, traveling to another location or picking a lock, they add a Tension Die to the Tension Pool.
+Likewise, they add a Tension Die if they add a **detail** to the fictional world that helps them accomplish their current task.

+If a player does something **reckless**, like breaking open a door, sneaking close to opponents or as a consequence of a botched save, they roll all dice in the Tension Pool and if at least one die shows a 1, the Warden rolls 2d6 to determine a consequence.
+The lower the result, the worse the consequence.
+A consequence can be completely unrelated to the current task and does not necessarily mean that the PC fails at their task.

+If there are no dice in the Tension Pool, roll 1d6 without adding it to the Tension Pool.
+Some tasks even require the player to both add a Tension Dice and then roll all dice in the Tension Pool.

+As soon as you add the sixth Tension Die, roll all dice in the Tension Pool and determine a consequence if necessary.
+Then remove all dice from the Tension Pool.

 [back to index](#index)
 <p></p>